 TAKING CARE OF YOUR WOOD WICK CANDLE

-While wood wick candles have that wonderful crackling sound, are aesthetically pleasing, and provide a cleaner burn, they can be a a little tricky to burn.
+Wooden wicks are beautiful, unique, natural candles have that wonderful crackling sound, are aesthetically pleasing, and provide a cleaner burn.
+Once you've tried a wooden wick, it's hard to go back to cotton wicks.
+However, they can be a a little tricky to burn at first and do require a different kind of maintenance.
 Here are some tips to get the most out of your Noir Lux Candle:

 Wood wick candles require some training.
 The first time you burn a soy wax candle, it actually sets a "memory".
 During the first burn, be sure you give your candle enough time (2-3hours) to have a full circle melt (the top of the wax is completely melted) before you put it out.
 This will also help your candle last longer.

-Tip #2: Keep your wood wick trimmed and free of burnt ash
+Tip #2: Keep your wood wick trimmed and free of charred bits

-Be sure to keep your wood wick trimmed to 1/4" - 1/8" before every burn to reduce unnecessary smoke.
+For optimal burn, you'll want to keep your wood wick trimmed to 1/8" and clean of any burnt wood from previous use.
+Often, when your wood wick won't stay lit, it's due to the wick being too long.
 You can do this by using your fingers or a wick trimmer to snap off the black burnt bits of the wick.

 Tip #3: If tunneling happens, you can try to fix it